V1ncNet/swt-backend/README.md

 (see `src/main/asciidoc/index.adoc`) and includes generated snippet references which will be substituted during packaging.

-Run `nvm package` to generate snippets and render the documentation into HTML.
+If you haven't already, run `nvm package` to generate snippets and render the documentation into HTML.
 The result will be placed to `target/generated-docs/index.html` and can be viewed in any browser.
 Alternatively, visit https://v1ncnet.github.io/swt-backend/ to get an always-up-to-date version of `origin/main`.

 Deployment